n1kdo/n1mm_view/README.md

 In one login session, start the collector:  $ ./collector.py

-THe collector should display output for every QSO message it receives.
+The collector should display output for every QSO message it receives.
 This is a good thing.

 Control-C will stop the collector.